currents-dev/playwright-gh-actions-demo/README.md

 ### Reruns only the failed tests

-- [rerun-shards-pwc.yml](.github/workflows/rerun-shards-pwc.yml) - rerun only the tests that failed in the previous run, uses `pwc` helper command.
+- [rerun-shards-pwc.yml](.github/workflows/rerun-shards-pwc.yml) - rerun only the tests that failed in the previous run, using `pwc` helper command that is included in `@currents/playwright` package.
+- [rerun-shards-reporter.yml](.github/workflows/rerun-shards-reporter.yml) - rerun only the tests that failed in the previous run, using reporter explicitly configured in `playwright.config.ts`
 - [reruns-or8n.yml](.github/workflows/reruns-or8n.yml) - rerun only the tests that failed in the previous orchestrated run

 ## Additional resources